Banana Peel Water Fails: Compost Instead

 • Leaves keep yellowing even after repeated homemade feeds.

-• The soil surface has a sticky film, white crust, or sour smell.
+• Soil surface has a sticky film, white crust, or sour smell.

-• The plant is in low light, cold soil, compacted mix, or a pot without drainage.
+• Plant is in low light, cold soil, compacted mix, or a pot without drainage.

-• Add carbon: Mix peels with shredded cardboard, dry leaves, straw, sawdust from untreated wood, or coconut coir.
+2. Add 2–3 parts browns — mix with shredded cardboard, dry leaves, straw, untreated sawdust, or coconut coir for proper carbon-to-nitrogen balance.

-• Wait for an earthy smell: Finished compost should smell like forest soil, not fruit, vinegar, or alcohol.
+5. Wait for an earthy smell — finished compost smells like forest soil, not fruit, vinegar, or alcohol.

 Do And Don't Guide For Banana Peels In The Garden